-You also learn with play-along music tracks.
-Songs are specially written for one note, then two notes, then three…
+As you learn it, you will play along with music tracks.
+These songs are specially written for one note, then two notes, then three…etc.

 What's different about How To Read Music - See it, Say it, Play it?

-First off – you can’t learn to read music from reading a book.
+First off – you can’t learn to read music from a book.

-There is so much more that music engage your ears, eyes, motor skills and more.
+Learning the music language should engage your ears, eyes, motor skills and more.
 99% of the books on the market just give you symbols to memorize.

-And the process itself does more harm than good.
+And the process itself can do more harm than good.

-I don’t mean to be negative about any other books, methods and courses out there.
-If nothing else, you get exposed to musical terms and symbols.
+I don’t mean to be negative about any other books, methods and courses.
+If nothing else, you can get exposed to musical terms and symbols.

-Then, you gain an ADVANTAGE – not a roadblock to reading & creating music.
+This gives an ADVANTAGE – not a roadblock to reading music.